- What is ISO 9001:2015?

 Can I ship with a courier or on my own shipping account?

-Yes, this may be done; however, NDA will take no responsibility for shipping that is arranged by customers.
+However, NDA will take no responsibility for shipping that is arranged by customers.
 This includes the following:

 - Customers using their own shipping accounts